PseudoDevs/IamGhost/FATAL5.md

-Last updated: 2024-04-02 17:25:00
+Last updated: 2024-04-02 17:25:35
-Random Quote: Baseball is the only field of endeavor where a man can succeed three times out of ten and be considered a good performer. - Ted Williams
+Random Quote: A man's growth is seen in the successive choirs of his friends - Ralph Waldo Emerson